A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Introduction

 Marie Curie, a brilliant scientist, made groundbreaking discoveries in the field of radioactivity.
-In this experiment, we will demonstrate a key aspect of her work: spontaneous emission of radiation from radioactive materials.
+This experiment demonstrates spontaneous emission of radiation from radioactive materials, a key aspect of her work.

 Materials